FerdivdKamp/greenr/backend/CarbonTracker.API/README.md

 Protect sensitive data by never exposing it outside the intended scope,

 And decouple your internal database schema from your public API contracts, so database changes don’t automatically break client integrations.

+### Models
+Determine data models for internal use (DB)
+Models represent the internal data structures that map directly to the database tables.
+They include all the fields and properties needed for data storage, retrieval, and manipulation within the application.